Evertras/simple-homemanager/03-explain-inputs.md

 contains some number of attributes, which hold some number of expression values.

 An attribute set is defined by curly brackets.
-The attribute names can be any alphanumeric value and may include dashes, undescores, or apostrophes.
+The attribute names can be any alphanumeric value and may include dashes, underscores, or apostrophes.
 They often hold attribute sets of their own, nesting deeply for specific configurations.